FelixHutnyk/NotesWebViewer/README.md

 # NotesWebViewer
 A project to have a webpage display a directory tree of files and preview Markdown, PDFs, txts, and more

+## Updates:

+- The side bar is now collapsable!

 **NotesWebViewer** is based on [mdwebreader](https://github.com/jaimehrubiks/mdwebreader).

 ## Installation Instructions